aiuta-com/aiuta-ios-sdk/README.md

 ##### `Behavior` Properties

 - `photoSelectionLimit: Int`: The maximum number of photos a user can select for virtual try-on, defaulting to 10.
+- `isHistoryAvailable: Bool`: Controls the availability of generation history to the user.
+- `watermark.image: UIImage?`: Optional watermark image that will be applied to share generated image.
 - `isDebugLogsEnabled: Bool`: Controls the output of SDK debug logs, defaulting to false.

 ### `Aiuta.SkuInfo`